 But you are a chosen people, a royal priesthood, a holy nation, God’s special possession, that you may declare the praises of him who called you out of darkness into his wonderful light.

-Its waves which reach the throne of God,
+I see a crimson stream of blood, It flows from Calvary, Its waves which reach the throne of God, Are sweeping over me.

 I really don’t know how people will perceive me after I say this: I don’t get excited about going to church, and there are times I just don’t want to go.